|

 & references for a list of Mr. Carter's past speaking

-Carter recently established Brush Wolf Press in order to publish
+Carter established Brush Wolf Press to publish Auschwitz

 and Carol Carter live in